 a.
-Employees, who have at least 300 hours of accumulated sick leave, may be reimbursed for any additional leave on the basis of one (1) hour's pay for each one (1) hour of sick leave.
+Employees, who have at least 300 hours of accumulated sick leave, may be reimbursed for any additional leave above 300 hours on the basis of one (1) hour's pay for each one (1) hour of sick leave.

-This plan will be voluntary and payment will be paid on the second pay date in November of each year on the sick leave balance existing two pay periods prior to the second pay date in November.
+This plan will be voluntary, and payment will be paid on the second pay date in November of each year on the sick leave balance existing two pay periods prior to the second pay date in November.
 If the employee terminates at a time other than the normal disbursement period, the City will reimburse the employee relative to the applicable option as outlined above.

-Section 27 - Holidays
+Section 26 - Holidays

-Effective July 1, 2023, all full-time employees shall receive the State of California's recognized holiday's as published by the California Secretary of State with the addition of three (3) floating holidays, equal to 27 hours.
-The listing of currently observed holidays can be found here: State Holidays: California Secretary of State
+Effective July 1, 2023, all full-time employees shall receive the State of California's recognized holidays as published by the California Secretary of State with the addition of three (3) floating holidays, equal to 27 hours.
+The listing of currently observed holidays can be found here: State Holidays: California Secretary of State.

 When the holiday falls on Saturday, the holiday will be observed on the preceding Friday.
 When the holiday falls on Sunday, the holiday will be observed on the following Monday.
-NINE-EIGHTY (9/80) WORK SCHEDULE POLICY outlines how floating holidays and holidays that fall on a closed Friday will be accounted for.
+The NINE-EIGHTY (9/80) WORK SCHEDULE POLICY, outlines how floating holidays and holidays that fall on a closed Friday will be accounted for..

-The three (3) floating holidays shall be prorated for new employees as follows:
+The three (3) floating holidays are allocated on a fiscal year basis and will be prorated for new employees as follows:

-- A. If an employee's effective date of hire is during the first four (4) months of the fiscal year (July October), he or she will receive three (3) floating holidays (27 hours). - B. If an employee's effective date of hire is during the middle four (4) months of the fiscal year (November February), he or she will receive two (2) floating holidays (18 hours). - C. If an employee's effective date of hire is during the last four (4) months of the fiscal year (March June), he or she will receive one (1) floating holiday (9 hours).
+- A. If an employee's effective date of hire is during the first four (4) months of the fiscal year (July October), he or she will receive three (3) floating holiday (27 hours). - B. If an employee's effective date of hire is during the middle four (4) months of the fiscal year (November February), he or she will receive two (2) floating holidays (18 hours). - C. If an employee's effective date of hire is during the last four (4) months of the fiscal year (March June), he or she will receive one (1) floating holiday (9 hours).

-Floating holiday hours must be utilized prior to the last full pay period in June, regardless of the pay date, or the hours will be lost to the employee.
+Floating holiday hours must be utilized prior to the end of each fiscal year (June 30), or the hours will be lost to the employee.